acederberg/AlgorithmsPractice/README.md

 ## HackerRankProblems

-Here I solve some HackerRank problems mostly pertaining to graphs and trees.
+Here I solve some HackerRank problems mostly in `Python` (because it is easy and fast to do it this way as opposed to `C`) mostly pertaining to graphs and trees.

 # Comming soon...